nonajiang/260-Project/index.md

 2. To include [visualizations](https://nonajiang.github.io/Checks-and-Cities/pages/vis.html) and analyses that will help to assess the salaries needed for the cost of living across our 50 cities

 ### Approach
-We plan to do some web-scraping to extract the cost of living data, followed by some data cleaning and string processing to clean the cost of living dataset and wages dataset before merging them together.
-We are then going to perform regression analyses and do several graphs and visuals to help answer our questions.
-We then put this data together in a shiny dashboard.
+We first conduced some web-scraping to extract the cost of living data, followed by some data cleaning and string processing to clean the cost of living dataset and wages dataset before merging them together.
+We then going to performed regression analyses and do several graphs and visuals to help answer our questions of what variables predict cost of an apartment and salary.
+Finally, we then put this data together in a user-friendly shiny dashboard.

-You can use the [editor on GitHub](https://github.com/nonajiang/260-Project/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.